dwyl/process-handbook/corporation-tax.md

   * Are any of your figures estimated? - No
   * Did you receive any franked investment income? - No
 * Tax already paid - nought
-* Repayments - moot as there are no repayments to be had.
-Pick whichever you like.
-Then enter our bank details in the next section (again, moot)
+* Repayments - if there are repayments to be had, decide where you'd like them to go.
+Even if you know you're not getting repayments, you still have to go through this part.
+So just pick whichever you like; then enter our bank details in the next section

 ----